shnoh171/shnoh171.github.io/_posts/2018-11-16-short-introduction-to-deep-learning-revised.md

 /* Currently writing */

+### So Why Do People Prefer the Neural Network in Many Cases?

 ### Goal of Neural Network

 ### Basic Structure of the Artificial Neural Network

-### So Why Do People Prefer the Neural Network in Many Cases?

-### Understanding the Gradient Descent Before Backpropagation
+### Training: Understanding the Gradient Descent Before Backpropagation

-### Backpropagation: Application of Gradient Descent for Deep Learning
+### Training: Backpropagation, the Application of Gradient Descent for Deep Learning

+### Inference

 ### Conclusions